NextronSystems/analysis-cockpit-manual/usage/administration.rst

 Another way to import log data is by using SYSLOG messages.

-The ANALYSYS COCKPIT listens on port 514/udp and 514/tcp for incoming log data and all logs will show up in the Baselining and/or the Events section.
+The ANALYSIS COCKPIT listens on port 514/udp and 514/tcp for incoming log data and all logs will show up in the Baselining and/or the Events section.